+A Noise Exposure Map (NEM) update is a voluntary, in-depth re-evaluation of aircraft noise and land use compatibility as prescribed by the Federal Aviation Administration (FAA) in Part 150 regulations.
 When applying for a federal grant to implement noise compatibility measures at an airport, such as residential sound insulation programs, the Noise Exposure Map (NEM) is used to determine the area of eligibility.
-The NEM is most often thought of as a map that shows the noise exposure from aircraft operations using contours similar to a topographical map that uses contours to display ground elevations.
-An NEM update is a voluntary, in-depth re-evaluation of aircraft noise and land use compatibility as prescribed by the Federal Aviation Administration (FAA) in Part 150 regulations.
+The NEM is most often thought of as a map that shows the noise exposure from aircraft operations using contours similar to those on a topographical map.

 Why is the NEM being updated?